ServiceInnovationLab/VR-Online-social-norms/readme.md

 ## Quick Links

-See the [wiki](https://github.com/ServiceInnovationLab/VR-Empathy/wiki) for more details to help cloning and modifying.
+See the [wiki](https://github.com/ServiceInnovationLab/VR-Empathy/wiki) for more details to help with cloning and modifying.